PominovaMS/denovo_benchmarks/README.md

 from its original representation (**input format**) to the format expected by the algorithm.

     **Input format**
-    - Input: a dataset folder with separate .mgf files containing MS spectra with annotations.
+    - Input: a dataset folder with separate .mgf files containing MS spectra.
     - Keys order for a spectrum in .mgf file:
     `[TITLE, RTINSECONDS, PEPMASS, CHARGE]`